smouli/arcade-interview/README.md

    cp .env.example .env
    ```

-2. Add your OpenAI API key to the `.env` file:
+2. Add your OpenAI API key and configure feature flags in the `.env` file:
    ```
+   # Required: OpenAI API key for AI summaries and image generation
    OPENAI_API_KEY=your_openai_api_key_here
    ```